-RFP Release Date 3/12/2024
+RFP Release Date 1/23/2025

-Bidders Conference 03/22/2024

-Questions Due by 4:00 PM EST 3/26/2024
+Questions Due 2/13/2025

-Questions and Answers Posted on Website 4/9/2024
+Questions and Answers Posted on Website 3/05/2025

-Proposals Due by 2:00 PM EST 4/25/2024
+Proposals Due by 2:00 PM EST 3/26/2025

-Anticipated Award Notification 6/5/2024
+Anticipated Award Notification 4/30/2025

-Anticipated Contract Start Date TBD
+Anticipated Contract Start Date 1/01/2026

-^{}OMH strongly advises that applicants do not wait until the last day/last few hours to complete and submit applications/proposals to Grant RFPs.
+\OMH strongly advises that applicants do not wait until the last day/last few hours to complete and submit applications/proposals to Grant RFPs.
 Exceptions will not be considered or made for an applicant who cannot complete their proposal/application by the due date and time of the RFP.
+Please note that there are restrictions to the type, size and naming conventions of the files and attachments uploaded in SFS.
+For more information, please review the SFS Attachment Guide Here.
+Failure to comply with these guidelines may result in attachments not being viewable to reviewers.